Bare Root Care Guide

 Upon Arrival

+As soon as your bare root plants arrive, store them in a cooler if you’re not planting them immediately.
+Ideally, they should be planted immediately, but keeping them cool helps maintain dormancy if a delay is unavoidable.
 These plants have been carefully kept dormant during their journey from the Netherlands, and they’re ready to wake up and start growing.
-However, you don’t want them breaking dormancy before they’re in the ground - that leads to stressed plants and poor establishment.
+However, you don’t want them breaking dormancy before they’re in the ground which would lead to stressed plants and poor establishment.
 It is important to keep the roots enclosed in plastic to keep the humidity high and avoid desiccation.

 Planting Bare Root Woody Plants

-Bare root shrubs can either be planted directly in the ground or potted up temporarily.
-If your planting site isn’t ready and it will be more than a few days, pot them up and transplant them into the field later in summer or fall.
+Bare root shrubs can be planted directly in the ground or potted up temporarily.
+If your planting site isn’t ready and it will take more than a few days to prepare, pot them up and transplant them into the field later in summer or fall.
+Choose a pot between 2-4 quarts (0.5-1 gallon), depending on how long you intend to keep them in containers.
+A one gallon pot would be enough space to grow over the summer and plant into the final location in the fall.

+When planting, ensure the shrub is set at the same depth it was previously growing - this should be easy to identify by looking at the plant.
+Roots go down, shoots go up.
 Avoid planting too deeply, as this can lead to stunted growth.
 The biggest risk at this stage is drying out, so minimize root exposure to air, plant into moist soil, and water heavily after transplanting.

 Potting Up Bare Root Plants